1993 U.S. Open (golf): Final round

 Janzen began the final round with a one-shot lead over Stewart.
 He kept the lead at the turn, but at the 10th his drive settled in thick rough and behind trees.
 Somehow Janzen's approach went through the branches and found the green, where he made par.
 He eventually lost sole possession of the lead, however, after three-putting at the 12th.
 A birdie at 14 put Janzen back on top, and after finding trouble at 16, his 30 ft chip found the hole for another birdie.
-After Stewart missed a lengthy putt for birdie, Janzen held a two-shot lead with just three to play.
+After Stewart missed a lengthy putt for birdie, Janzen held a two-shot lead with just two to play.
 At the 17th hole, Janzen's drive hit a tree and deflected back into the fairway.
 Both players made par, and at the last Janzen hit a 4-iron approach to set up another birdie and seal the victory.